The Enigma Machine

 The Germans used predictable cleartext sequences, providing "cribs" or probable known-plaintext attacks.

-Weather stations that encrypted a message
+For example, weather stations that encrypted a message

 every day with an identical beginning,